By the end of this section, you will be able to:

 In 2008, there were 7,085 banks.
 Due to the bank failures of 2007–2009 and bank mergers, there were 5,571 banks in the United States at the end of the fourth quarter in 2014.
-According to the Credit Union National Association, as of December 2014 there were 6,535 credit unions with assets totaling $1.1 billion.
+By 2020, there were 4,374 commercial banks and 627 savings institutions.
+According to the National Credit Union Association, as of September 2021 there were 4,990 credit unions with assets totaling $2.0 trillion.
 A day of “Transfer Your Money” took place in 2009 out of general public disgust with big bank bailouts.
 People were encouraged to transfer their deposits to credit unions.
 This has grown into the ongoing Move Your Money Project.
-Consequently, some now hold deposits as large as $50 billion.
-However, as of 2013, the 12 largest banks (0.2%) controlled 69 percent of all banking assets, according to the Dallas Federal Reserve.
+Consequently, some now hold assets with a total value as large as $111 billion.

 A Bank’s Balance Sheet

 A balance sheet is an accounting tool that lists assets and liabilities.
-An asset is something of value that is owned and can be used to produce something.
-For example, the cash you own can be used to pay your tuition.
-If you own a home, this is also considered an asset.
+An asset is something of value that you own and you can use to produce something.
+For example, you can use the cash you own to pay your tuition.
+If you own a home, this is also an asset.
 A liability is a debt or something you owe.
 Many people borrow money to buy homes.
 In this case, a home is the asset, but the mortgage is the liability.
 The net worth is the asset value minus how much is owed (the liability).
 A bank’s balance sheet operates in much the same way.
-A bank’s net worth is also referred to as bank capital.
-A bank has assets such as cash held in its vaults, monies that the bank holds at the Federal Reserve bank (called “reserves”), loans that are made to customers, and bonds.
+A bank’s net worth as bank capital.
+We also refer to a bank has assets such as cash held in its vaults, monies that the bank holds at the Federal Reserve bank (called “reserves”), loans that it makes to customers, and bonds.

 Figure 14.5 illustrates a hypothetical and simplified balance sheet for the Safe and Secure Bank.
-Because of the two-column format of the balance sheet, with the T-shape formed by the vertical line down the middle and the horizontal line under “Assets” and “Liabilities,” it is sometimes called a T-account.
+Because of the two-column format of the balance sheet, with the T-shape formed by the vertical line down the middle and the horizontal line under “Assets” and “Liabilities,” we sometimes call it a T-account.

 The “T” in a T-account separates the assets of a firm, on the left, from its liabilities, on the right.
 All firms use T-accounts, though most are much more complex.
 For a bank, the assets are the financial instruments that either the bank is holding (its reserves) or those instruments where other parties owe money to the bank—like loans made by the bank and U.S. Government Securities, such as U.S. treasury bonds purchased by the bank.
 Liabilities are what the bank owes to others.
 Specifically, the bank owes any deposits made in the bank to those who have made them.
 The net worth of the bank is the total assets minus total liabilities.
 Net worth is included on the liabilities side to have the T account balance to zero.
 For a healthy business, net worth will be positive.
 For a bankrupt firm, net worth will be negative.
 In either case, on a bank’s T-account, assets will always equal liabilities plus net worth.

-Loans are the first category of bank assets shown in Figure 14.5.
+Loans are the first category of bank assets in Figure 14.5.
 Say that a family takes out a 30-year mortgage loan to purchase a house, which means that the borrower will repay the loan over the next 30 years.
 This loan is clearly an asset from the bank’s perspective, because the borrower has a legal obligation to make payments to the bank over time.
-But in practical terms, how can the value of the mortgage loan that is being paid over 30 years be measured in the present?
+However, in practical terms, how can we measure the value of the mortgage loan that the borrower is paying over 30 years in the present?
 One way of measuring the value of something—whether a loan or anything else—is by estimating what another party in the market is willing to pay for it.
 Many banks issue home loans, and charge various handling and processing fees for doing so, but then sell the loans to other banks or financial institutions who collect the loan payments.
-The market where loans are made to borrowers is called the primary loan market, while the market in which these loans are bought and sold by financial institutions is the secondary loan market.
+We call the market where financial institutions make loans to borrowers the primary loan market, while the market in which financial institutions buy and sell these loans is the secondary loan market.

-One key factor that affects what financial institutions are willing to pay for a loan, when they buy it in the secondary loan market, is the perceived riskiness of the loan: that is, given the characteristics of the borrower, such as income level and whether the local economy is performing strongly, what proportion of loans of this type will be repaid?
-The greater the risk that a loan will not be repaid, the less that any financial institution will pay to acquire the loan.
-Another key factor is to compare the interest rate charged on the original loan with the current interest rate in the economy.
-If the original loan made at some point in the past requires the borrower to pay a low interest rate, but current interest rates are relatively high, then a financial institution will pay less to acquire the loan.
+One key factor that affects what financial institutions are willing to pay for a loan, when they buy it in the secondary loan market, is the perceived riskiness of the loan: that is, given the borrower's characteristics, such as income level and whether the local economy is performing strongly, what proportion of loans of this type will the borrower repay?
+The greater the risk that a borrower will not repay loan, the less that any financial institution will pay to acquire the loan.
+Another key factor is to compare the interest rate the financial institution charged on the original loan with the current interest rate in the economy.
+If the original loan requires the borrower to pay a low interest rate, but current interest rates are relatively high, then a financial institution will pay less to acquire the loan.
 In contrast, if the original loan requires the borrower to pay a high interest rate, while current interest rates are relatively low, then a financial institution will pay more to acquire the loan.
-For the Safe and Secure Bank in this example, the total value of its loans if they were sold to other financial institutions in the secondary market is $5 million.
+For the Safe and Secure Bank in this example, the total value of its loans if they sold them to other financial institutions in the secondary market is $5 million.

-The final entry under assets is reserves, which is money that the bank keeps on hand, and that is not loaned out or invested in bonds—and thus does not lead to interest payments.
-The Federal Reserve requires that banks keep a certain percentage of depositors’ money on “reserve,” which means either in their vaults or kept at the Federal Reserve Bank.
-This is called a reserve requirement.
+The final entry under assets is reserves, which is money that the bank keeps on hand, and that it does not lend or invest in bonds—and thus does not lead to interest payments.
+The Federal Reserve requires that banks keep a certain percentage of depositors’ money on “reserve,” which means either in their vaults or at the Federal Reserve Bank.
+We call this a reserve requirement.
 (Monetary Policy and Bank Regulation will explain how the level of these required reserves are one policy tool that governments have to influence bank behavior.)
 Additionally, banks may also want to keep a certain amount of reserves on hand in excess of what is required.
 The Safe and Secure Bank is holding $2 million in reserves.

-The net worth of a bank is defined as its total assets minus its total liabilities.
-For the Safe and Secure Bank shown in Figure 14.5, net worth is equal to $1 million; that is, $11 million in assets minus $10 million in liabilities.
+We define net worth of a bank as its total assets minus its total liabilities.
+For the Safe and Secure Bank in Figure 14.5, net worth is equal to $1 million; that is, $11 million in assets minus $10 million in liabilities.
 For a financially healthy bank, the net worth will be positive.
 If a bank has negative net worth and depositors tried to withdraw their money, the bank would not be able to give all depositors their money.